chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Overview

-The _Chef Infra Server_ page (**Infrastructure > Chef Infra Server**) lets you connect existing Chef Infra Servers to Chef Automate, view all of the connected Chef Infra Servers, and manage all of the objects on your connected Chef Infra Servers.
+The _Chef Infra Server_ page (**Infrastructure > Chef Servers**) lets you connect existing Chef Infra Servers to Chef Automate, view all of the connected Chef Infra Servers, and manage all of the objects on your connected Chef Infra Servers.

 The _Chef Infra Server_ acts as a hub for configuration data.
 The Chef Infra Server stores _cookbooks_, the policies that are applied to _nodes_, and metadata that describes each registered node that is being managed by Chef Infra Client.

 Nodes use Chef Infra Client to ask the Chef Infra Server for configuration details, such as recipes, templates, and file distributions.
 Chef Infra Client then does as much of the configuration work as possible on the nodes themselves (and not on the Chef Infra Server).

-This scalable approach distributes the configuration effort throughout the _organization_.
+This scalable approach distributes the configuration effort throughout the organization.

 {{< figure src="/images/automate/chef-server-page.png" alt="Chef Infra Server Page">}}